In celebration of the month, we’ve put together a host of resources to help support your understanding of Black History Month and its importance.

 Black Classical Music: The Forgotten History

-There are so many fantastic resources to better educate yourself during Black History Month.
+There are so many fantastic reading resources to better educate yourself during Black History Month.

 Here are some student and staff favourites.
-For those lucky enough to be studying at an Activate Learning college, you can order all of these books to be sent to any campus via our Learning Environments!
+For those lucky enough to be studying at an Activate Learning college, you can order these books via our Learning Environments!

 The Hate U Give – Angie Thomas